Austral Gem Bird's Nest Fern

 This sterile variety produces feathery, deep green glossy foliage with a waxy cuticle that prevents drying; does not produce messy spores, making it ideal for indoor containers

-Austral Gem Bird's Nest Fern's attractive glossy ferny bipinnately compound leaves remain dark green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Austral Gem Bird's Nest Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive glossy ferny bipinnately compound leaves remain dark green in color throughout the season.

 Austral Gem Bird's Nest Fern is an herbaceous annual with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.